drcmda/scheduler-test/README.md

 It simulates heavy load by creating hundreds of THREE.TextGeometry instances (510 to be exact).
 This class, like many others in Threejs, is expensive and takes a while to construct.
 If all 510 instances are created the same time **it will cause approximately 1.5 seconds of pure jank** (Apple M1), the tab would normally freeze.
 It runs in a loop and **will execute every 2 seconds**.

-Here is a framework-independent stress-test that does exactly what this project is doing:
+This is the framework-independent vanilla stress-test:

 ```jsx
 async function test() {